gustavkarlsson/g-wiz/README.md

 	</dependency>

-If you just want to download the files manually, you can find jars, sources, and javadoc in the [Sonatype OSS Repository](https://oss.sonatype.org/content/groups/public/se/gustavkarlsson/g-wiz/).
+If you want to download the files manually, you can find jars, sources, and javadoc in the [Sonatype OSS Repository](https://oss.sonatype.org/content/groups/public/se/gustavkarlsson/g-wiz/).